tadasv/oauth-pylons/README.md

 # Overview

-The goal of oauth-pylons is to provide a simple to use OAuth abstraction for Pylons controllers method decorators.
+The goal of oauth-pylons is to provide a simple to use OAuth abstraction for Pylons controllers through method decorators.

 # TODO